 Approximately 500 million tweets are published every day — and not all of them from human users.
 In fact, if you’ve ever retweeted an article on Twitter, the chances are high that the tweet was created by a bot instead of a human user.

 A study by Pew Research estimates that two-thirds of all tweeted links are shared by suspected bots.
 As bots continue to be more prolific on this popular social media platform, it’s important to understand what a Twitter bot is exactly.
 You might even need to know how to make one.
-Since a bot can automate part or all of your Twitter activity, it can accelerate your social media strategy while saving you time.
+Since a bot can automate part or all of your Twitter activity, it can accelerate your Twitter marketing strategy while saving you time.